 Make sure you sign up to our monthly e-newsletter - it's the best way to keep up to date with us.
 We'll keep you informed about our latest research, blogs and events.

 What are people saying about Theos and its content?

 Theos is regularly quoted each week in mainstream, national media, including the BBC, Radio 4, The Times, The Guardian, The Economist, The Independent, Prospect Magazine, The Financial Times, and many more.

 The Economist calls us “an organisation that commands attention”, and Julian Baggini, the influential atheist philosopher, says, "Theos provides rare proof that theology can be interesting and relevant even - perhaps especially - for those who do not believe."

-We attract leading thinkers to speak at our events (such as Johnathan Sacks and Rowan Williams), and our reports are read by the most influential minds in the country.
+We attract leading thinkers to speak at our events (such as Jonathan Sacks and Rowan Williams), and our reports are read by the most influential minds in the country.
 Key cultural influences such as Roger Scruton, Marilynne Robinson, Will Hutton, Sarah Montague and Mark Lawson have also been involved in events.

 In social media, we rank as one the most followed and referred Christian organisations, with over 20,000 Twitter followers across the team, increasing numbers of whom are secular journalists, academics, policymakers and other key thinkers.
 We are using the different mediums of technology so that the Christian voice is heard in a digital world inundated by skewed facts and concepts about religion.

 You will hear Elizabeth Oldfield, our Director, on BBC 4’s Thought for the Day quite regularly.
 You can listen to one of her latest ‘thoughts’ by clicking the link.

 You can become a Friend or Associate of Theos by donating monthly to our work by direct debit.

 Give £5 a month to become a Friend.